ian-a-mitchell/water-and-gdp/README.md

 # water-and-gdp
-A quick analysis of the relationship between per-capita water consumption and per-capita GDP, to determine if there is a link at all between them.
+A quick analysis of the relationship between per-capita water consumption and per-capita GDP, to determine if there is any link at all between them.